Types Of Turquoise

 The mine was closed for a number of years and had not been worked.
 Recently, the mine changed hands again and they have begun to work the claim.

-The King’a Manassa mine is now producing what geologists and collectors have stated, is the Rolls Royce of turquoise.
+The Kings Manassa mine is now producing what geologists and collectors have stated is the Rolls Royce of turquoise.

 Number 8 Turquoise

-Number 8 Turquoise has character in it’s appearance and can easily be identified.
-Few gemstones have such variety in appearance as to have individual character and personality as the Number 8 Turquoise.
-With its golden brown to black distinctive spider web matrix and unique bright powder blue and green background.
-It has been valued for its beauty and reputed spiritual and life giving qualities.
+Number 8 Turquoise has character in its appearance and can easily be identified.
+Few gemstones have such variety in appearance as to have individual character and personality as Number 8 Turquoise.
+With its golden brown to black distinctive spider web matrix and unique bright powder blue and green background, it has been valued for its beauty and reputed spiritual and life-giving qualities.

 Read More

-The Number 8 Turquoise mine in Eureka County, which is north of Carlin, Nevada was discovered in 1925 and first mined in 1929.
+The Number 8 Turquoise mine in Eureka County, north of Carlin, Nevada, was discovered in 1925 and first mined in 1929.

 Pilot Mountain Turquoise